tuxonice/state-machine/README.md

 At various stages (like Property Search, Viewing, or Negotiation), the client may decide to exit the process, and the system moves to Client Exit

+> Event names should be verbs/actions like ship, pay, authorize, while state names must express that something happened or will happen (like paid or payment pending, closed, cancelled).

 ### State machine definition file

 **state-machine.json**